dojo/widgets/src/grid/README.md

 ### store

-le-grid is backed by stores from `@dojo/framework/stores` and by default, dynamically creates a private store as required.
+Grid is backed by stores from `@dojo/framework/stores` and by default, dynamically creates a private store as required.
 However it is also possible to pass an existing store used by other areas of the application.

 This option will often be used in combination with `id` that determines the root path location that all grid data will be stored.